Site Overlay

 Clean and restock: They clean the operating room and restock it with necessary supplies for future procedures.

-Handle specimens: They correctly dispose of needles, gauze, and other surgical materials, as well as tissue specimens.
+Handle specimens: Dispose of needles, gauze, other surgical materials, and tissue specimens correctly.